Lala Kent Refuses To Identify Her Allegedly ‘Married’ Boyfriend During ‘Vanderpump Rules’ Reunion

 “He lives in [Los Angeles],” Lala Kent explained, according to a report by TooFab on April 10.

 While Randall Emmett was born in Miami, Florida, several recent photos of the film producer shared on social media have shown him in Los Angeles.
-In addition, Lala Kent recently spoke of her plans to celebrate her man’s birthday on Twitter and as several of her followers pointed out, the producer’s birthday seemed to coincide with her plans.
+In addition, Lala Kent recently spoke of her plans to celebrate her man’s birthday on Twitter, and as several of her followers pointed out, the producer’s birthday seemed to coincide with her plans.

 Throughout the fifth season of Vanderpump Rules, Lala Kent’s co-stars brought up the idea of her boyfriend being married and suggested that the unidentified man had bought her the Range Rover she was seen driving during the season.
 Meanwhile, Lala Kent claimed it was her mother who paid for the automobile.